d0k3/GodMode9/data/README.md

 * Inject a file to another file: Put exactly one file (the file to be injected from) into the clipboard (via the Y button).
 Press A on the file to be injected to.
 There will be an option to inject the first file into it.

 ### Scripting functionality
 * Run .gm9 scripts from anywhere on your SD card: You can run scripts in .gm9 format via the A button menu. .gm9 scripts use a shell-like language and can be edited in any text editor.
-For an overview of usable commands have a look into the `HelloScript.gm9` included in the release archive. *Don't run scripts from untrusted sources.*
+For an overview of usable commands have a look into the sample scripts included in the release archive. *Don't run scripts from untrusted sources.*
 * Run .gm9 scripts via a neat menu: Press the HOME button, select `More...` -> `Scripts...`.
 Any script you put into `0:/gm9/scripts` (subdirs included) will be found here.
 Scripts ran via this method won't have the confirmation at the beginning either.

 ### SD card handling
 * Format your SD card / setup an EmuNAND: Press the HOME button, select `More...` -> `SD format menu`.
-This also allows to setup a RedNAND or GW type EmuNAND on your SD card.
+This also allows to setup a RedNAND (single/multi) or GW type EmuNAND on your SD card.
 You will get a warning prompt and an unlock sequence before any operation starts.
 * Handle multiple EmuNANDs: Press the HOME button, select `More...` -> `Switch EmuNAND` to switch between EmuNANDs / RedNANDs.
 (Only available on multi EmuNAND / RedNAND systems.)
 * Run it without an SD card / unmount the SD card: If no SD card is found, you will be offered to run without the SD card.
 You can also unmount and remount your SD card from the file system root at any point.
 * Direct access to SD installed contents: Just take a look inside the `A:`/`B:` drives.
 On-the-fly-crypto is taken care for, you can access this the same as any other content.